RemiEven/xolti/docs/installation.rst

 Installation
 ============

-Xolti being available on `RubyGems.org`_ makes it fairly easy to be installed :
+Xolti is available on `RubyGems.org`, the Ruby community's gem hosting service.
+Assuming you have already installed Ruby, this makes Xolti fairly easy to install :

 .. code-block:: bash